 Possessing a firearm is a right, not a privilege.
 With this right comes laws and regulations gun owners are required to abide by.
-To ensure the safety of North Carolina citizens, it is illegal to possess weapons in certain places.
+To ensure the safety of Raleigh citizens, it is illegal to possess weapons in certain places around Raleigh.

-Some of the areas weapons are prohibited in North Carolina include schools, state buildings, public events, and places where alcohol is sold.
+Some of the areas weapons are prohibited in Raleigh include schools, state buildings, public events, and places where alcohol is sold.
 Being arrested for possession of a weapon in a prohibited area has the potential to end in a felony conviction.

 If you are charged with a weapons crime, you could be looking at serious jail time.
 The sooner you retain legal counsel, the better your chances of a more favorable outcome in court.
 The Coolidge Law Firm represents clients charged with weapons offenses in areas across Wake County that include Raleigh, Cary, Wake Forest, Garner, Apex, and many others.
 For more information reach out to the firm at (919) 239-8448.

 When parents send their children off to school, they expect them to be safe.
 While North Carolina is a traditionally conservative state there are still gun restrictions in sensitive areas.
-North Carolina heavily prosecutes those charged with possessing a weapon on any school grounds in particular.
+Raleigh heavily prosecutes those charged with possessing a weapon on any school grounds in particular.

 The term “school” includes any school building, bus, campus grounds, other property used or owned by the school, or any property where a school is sponsoring curricular or extracurricular activities.